District Grand Lodge of Madras

 The District Grand Lodge of Madras is a Masonic organization under the jurisdiction of the United Grand Lodge of England (UGLE), serving as the administrative and governing body for Freemasonry lodges in the southern Indian states of Tamil Nadu, Telangana, Andhra Pradesh, Karnataka, and Kerala.

-Collectively referred to as the "District of Madras" for Masonic purposes, this region has a rich history of Freemasonry dating back over 250 years.
-The District Grand Lodge oversees a network of lodges and promotes the principles of Freemasonry.
+Collectively referred to as the "District of Madras" for Masonic purposes, this region has a history of Freemasonry dating back over 250 years.